matthewNewm/matthewNewm/_pages/about.md

 **Stewardship of Gifts:** Creativity is a gift from God, and I view it as a sacred responsibility to steward these gifts with excellence and integrity.
 Whether in music composition, visual design, or multimedia production, I seek to honor God and serve others by offering my best in all endeavors, continually growing and refining my skills for His glory.

 By anchoring my creative pursuits in these foundational principles, I endeavor to contribute meaningfully to the spiritual enrichment and cultural vitality of our church community and beyond.
-Through collaboration, innovation, and a deep reverence for the divine, I aspire to inspire others to encounter the beauty and truth of God's love through the creative arts.
+Through collaboration, innovation, and a deep reverence for God, I aspire to inspire others to encounter the beauty and truth of His love through creative arts.